Samplergithub769/RASA-Chatbot/README.md

    You will be asked if you want to train the model.
 Press Y (Yes) to proceed.
 It will also train a simple NLU model and create example stories.

+Step 6: Train the Model
+- rasa train
+  - This will train the NLU model and the dialogue management model.

+Step 7: Run the Rasa Server